FPtje/gmcl_midi/README.md

 4. Add a listener to the `"MIDI"` hook.
 This is where all the events come in.
 5. In the listener, filter the events you want to listen to and perform actions based on these events.

+# API
+Taking a quick glance at [the MIDI protocol](https://ccrma.stanford.edu/~craig/articles/linuxmidi/misc/essenmidi.html) will make understanding this API a *lot* easier.

+## Hook: `"MIDI"`
+Called when a MIDI event occurs (when a key is pressed, released, when the pitch bend changes, etc).

+Parameters:
+- `command`: The command code of the event.
+This number contains **BOTH** the command code (first four bits of the number) **AND** the channel to which the command applies (last four bits of the number).
+These two can be separated with the `midi.GetCommandCode(command)` (returns just the command code) and `midi.GetCommandChannel(command)`.
+To get a human readable name of the command code, you can run `midi.GetCommandName(command)`.
+- `par1`: Many commands have one or more parameters.
+The command code `144` (named `"NOTE_ON"`) has two parameters: the number of the key pressed and the velocity (how hard it was pressed).
+- `...`: other parameters

 # Example
 ```Lua
 require("midi")